delray2/bedroom/README.md

 scenes.js (as a module; scene definitions and lighting “bubble chart” UI) The scripts (except the two marked as modules) execute in the global window context so they can define global variables and functions used across files.
 File Interactions: index.html is central to how all scripts and components come together – it provides the elements that scripts will query (getElementById, etc.) to attach event listeners or update content.
 For example, the side buttons and modals defined here are manipulated by ui-manager.js and modal.js.
-The structure in index.html also reflects data flows: e.g., the id="currentTime" element is updated by a function in scripts/main.js, the id="lockIndicator" text is updated by controls.js when the lock toggles, etc. video-stream.js (Video Stream Handler)
+The structure in index.html also reflects data flows: e.g., the id="currentTime" element is updated by a function in scripts/main.js, the id="lockIndicator" text is updated by controls.js when the lock toggles, etc.

+## Configuring the Hubitat Maker API

+The dashboard no longer hard-codes the Maker API base URL, access token, or key device IDs.
+Instead, use the built-in settings page—which now includes Hubitat device discovery—to capture everything without touching source files.

+1. Launch the dashboard and click the new ⚙️ Settings button (or open `settings.html` directly).
+2. Enter your **Maker API Base URL** (e.g. `http://YOUR_HUB_IP/apps/api/<appId>`) and **Maker API Access Token**.
+3. Click **Discover devices** to call `/devices` on the Maker API.
+The results are cached locally and power the dropdowns next to each required field.
+4. Use the dropdown menus (or type manually) to assign the **Bedroom Lights Group** and **Bedroom Fan 2** device IDs.
+Suggestions come from the discovery list so you don’t have to guess IDs.
+5. Optionally paste a custom JSON device map to override the default dashboard bindings.
+6. Press **Save changes**.
+The configuration—along with the cached discovery list—is stored under the `hubitatDashboardConfig` key in `localStorage`.
+Reload the dashboard so every script picks up the new values.

+Use **Copy current config** to export the saved JSON, or **Reset to defaults** to restore the baked-in sample values and clear the cached discovery list.

+video-stream.js (Video Stream Handler)
 Core Functionality: This script implements a VideoStream class to handle live camera streaming, preferring WebRTC and falling back to HLS or MJPEG streams.
 It’s included early (before other app scripts) so that the camera modal logic can utilize it.
 Key Features:
 Maintains a peerConnection for WebRTC and tracks the created video element (this.videoElement) and media stream.